 - Climbing stairs

 What if I’m recovering from a cardiac event or stroke?

-The AHA published a statement in 2014 that doctors should prescribe exercise to stroke patients since there is strong evidence that physical activity and exercise after stroke can improve cardiovascular fitness, walking ability and upper arm strength.
+The 2021 guidelines for the prevention of stroke in patients from the AHA and the American Stroke Association recommend physical activity in a supervised and safe manner.
+There is strong evidence that physical activity and exercise after stroke can improve cardiovascular fitness, walking ability and upper arm strength.